Siphon880gh/devbrain/Scraping/Custom Coded Scraping/Backend - Custom Coded Scraping/NodeJs - jQuery styled selectors in Node to parse scrapped HTML.md

-After scraping html,Â you can use jQuery-style selectors to easily extract information from the HTML you've fetched.
+After scraping html, you can use jQuery-style selectors to easily extract information from the HTML you've fetched.
 You can choose to re-save the HTML files or save to your database, whatever your mechanism is.

-You will need bothÂ jsdom and jquery in node to parse scrapped information.
+You will need both jsdom and jquery in node to parse scrapped information.
 Notice this is the node implementation of jquery, not the traditional js library.

 Example:
 ```